magnuswahlstrand/blog/src/pages/about.md

 navName: "about"
 ---

 My name is Magnus Wahlstrand.
 I am a software engineer, based in Stockholm, Sweden.
-I love programming.
+I love programming, and I run my own company, [32 Bytes](https://32b.se).

 I enjoy developing things that are easy to maintain and observe long term.
 If shortcuts are needed, I believe in taking the time to clean up afterwards to keep the quality of the code base high over time.